Install SQL Server 2016 R Services

 The run_value should now be set to 1.

-Open the Services panel or SQL Server Configuration Manager, and verify SQL Server Launchpad service is running.
-You should have one service for every database engine instance that has R or Python installed.
+Open SQL Server Configuration Manager, and verify SQL Server Launchpad service is running.
+You should have one service for every database engine instance that has R installed.
 For more information about the service, see Extensibility framework.

 If Launchpad is running, you should be able to run simple R to verify that external scripting runtimes can communicate with SQL Server.

-Open a new Query window in SQL Server Management Studio, and then run a script such as the following:
+Open a new Query window in SQL Server Management Studio or Azure Data Studio, and then run a script such as the following:

 EXEC sp_execute_external_script @language =N'R', @script=N' OutputDataSet <- InputDataSet; ', @input_data_1 =N'SELECT 1 AS hello' WITH RESULT SETS (([hello] int not null)); GO